Copyright © 2023 LOCALIIZ | All rights reserved

 We prefer the route via Yuen Shin Road, which gradually turns into Ting Kok Road and takes you through the Tai Po Industrial Estate, past the production facilities of household brands like Lee Kum Kee, Maxim’s, and Amoy.
 The ride along Tai Po Waterfront Park will give you coastline views, but you’ll eventually have to cycle through the Tai Po Industrial Estate anyway to hop back onto Ting Kok Road.

-At the end of your day trip, if you’ve arranged to hand off your rental bicycle to a shop in Tai Mei Tuk and would like to leave the village without riding back to Tai Wai, take 75K bus or 20C minibus to Tai Po Market Station MTR.
+At the end of your day trip, if you’ve arranged to hand off your rental bicycle to a shop in Tai Mei Tuk and would like to leave the village without riding back to Tai Wai, take 75K bus or 20C minibus to Tai Po Market Station.

-On your way to Tai Mei Tuk, if you keep your eyes peeled, you’ll spot an emerging figure in the distance, seemingly rising up out of the mountains.
+On your way to Tai Mei Tuk, you’ll spot an emerging figure in the distance, seemingly rising up out of the mountains.
 That’s the bronze Guanyin statue of Tsz Shan Monastery, a large Buddhist temple located in Tung Tsz.
 A behemoth boasting 76 meters in height, the Guanyin is the second-highest in the world.
 Coupled with the monastery’s serene greenery, low buildings, and wide pathways, it appears to loom even taller.

 Tsz Shan Monastery, 88 Universal Gate Road, Tai Po